norio6199/react-flexible-usestate/README.md

-# Guide for react-hooks-useFullStates
+# Guide for react-hooks-usefullstates

 React library for managing multiple states in an immutable and useful.
-Here is [sample code](https://github.com/norio6199/react-hooks-useFullStates/blob/main/example/index.tsx) for react-hooks-useFullStates.
+Here is [sample code](https://github.com/norio6199/react-hooks-usefullstates/blob/main/example/index.tsx) for react-hooks-usefullstates.

 ## Why need